glome-space/glome-core/glome-master/README.md

 ## Building for production

-To optimize the S6Work application for production, run:
+To optimize the Glome application for production, run:

     ./mvnw -Pprod clean package